john0isaac/rag-semantic-kernel-mongodb-vcore/README.md

 ## Running the web app

-To run the flask application, follow these steps:
+To run the Quart application, follow these steps:

 1. **Download the project starter code locally**